Python extension for Visual Studio Code

 Debugging: Debug your Python scripts, web apps, remote or multi-threaded processes

-Testing: Run and debug tests through the Test Explorer with unittest, pytest or nose
+Testing: Run and debug tests through the Test Explorer with unittest or pytest.

 Jupyter Notebooks: Create and edit Jupyter Notebooks, add and run code cells, render plots, visualize variables through the variable explorer, visualize dataframes with the data viewer, and more